 Mini-Split Components

-A mini-split system is permanently installed in your home to provide heating and cooling all year round.
+A mini-split system is an electric heat pump that is permanently installed in your home to provide heating and cooling year-round.

-The system comprises two main parts—an outdoor unit containing the compressor and one of the coils, connected to one or more indoor units by line sets and electrical cables.
+The system comprises two main parts—an outdoor unit containing the compressor and one of the coils, called the condenser.
+The condenser is connected to one or more indoor units by copper line sets and electrical cables.

-The indoor units are called air handlers or head units and are typically hung on the wall inside the home.
+The indoor units are called air handlers or head units and are typically mounted on the wall inside the home.
+A mini-split system can have just one indoor unit, or it can have several to provide zoning.

 Electric Cables for Mini-Splits